 Most typical funeral services are available in Malaysia, including embalming, cremation, casket and urn sales, preparation and shipment for export, and exhumation services.
 Unembalmed bodies are generally able to be stored in morgues in many parts of the country for up to thirty days while awaiting decisions about final disposition of remains.
-Autopsies can be requested by the next of kin, at the expense of the next of kin.
 In cases where there is a suspicion of unnatural death, the police can request that an autopsy be performed.
-The report of the physical examination is typically completed within a one week, but the chemistry report takes much longer, up to six months.
-There is only one laboratory in the country that does the chemical analysis for post-mortem examinations, and getting the results in a routine autopsy case is often very slow.
+The preliminary findings of the cause of death are typically completed within one week.
+However, the final determination of the cause of death usually includes the results of toxicology testing.
+Toxicology testing is conducted by the Malaysian National Chemistry Department and can take up to 6 months, as there is only one laboratory in the country that does chemical analysis for post-mortem examinations.

 Exhumation is possible, particularly if the remains have been buried for at least five years, and there is no concern regarding infectious disease.
 Section 97 of the Local Government Act of 1976 has details of the requirements.